-BY TAKING A SERIES OF MATRICULATION EXAMINATIONS.
+A SERIES OF MATRICULATION EXAMINATIONS.
 The prospective student must make scores which meet the standards set by the Admissions Committee.
 Psychological, achievement, and English tests are used.
+Students admitted on this basis must take these tests at least one week before the day of registration.